For the latest view from the Chair, please see our latest newsletter below:

 - January 2016 (PDF)

 If you would like an earlier edition, please contact our archivist at email@example.com.

 Contribute to the newsletter

-If you would like to contribute to the newsletter, send your ideas to Helen McCormack at email@example.com.
+If you would like to contribute to the newsletter, email your ideas to the Editorial Team.

 We've produced some tips and advice on writing for the Old Age Psychiatrist, including the type of articles we are looking for and the best ways to write them.

 The epidemiology and presentation of mental illness in older people is different to younger adults, and older people with mental illness often have a unique and complex set of physical, psychological and social factors complicating their care.
 For these reasons older people need dedicated inpatient and community mental health teams to look after them.

 There is a global history of ageism in the funding and delivery of mental health services for older people.
 The UK has led the way in developing age-specific services which research has shown improve care in this group.
 These services are now under threat in the UK by the move to "ageless services".
 Commissioners and trusts have various reasons to consider this including a misguided belief it may save money or misinterpretation of the Equalities Acts around the UK.

 The College is clear that older people need dedicated age-specific mental health services.
 We have assembled a compendium of evidence to support this below.